cameronmcnz/cameronmcnz/_posts/2021-07-20-back-to-basics-java.md

 - Add the famous main method
 - Declare a variable of type int and assign it the value of 1
 - Create an infinite while loop where the condition is simply (true)
-- Print out the value of the variableon every iteration of the loop
+- Print out the value of the variable on every iteration of the loop
 - Increase the int by one every time the loop iterates
-- Break out of the loop with a return; if the number is greater than ten
+- Break out of the loop with a `return;` if the number is greater than ten

 ### Hints